by Elaine Ambrose

 Could it be possible that the desire to find the one who completes us is the same for all human beings, whether we be heterosexual, homosexual, bisexual or transgendered?
 Could it be possible that the response of God to that desire is the same for everyone irrespective of sexual orientation or gender identity, that is, the opportunity of marriage for all people with the one who completes them, whether the opposite or same sex?
 Until the church is willing to consider marriage more deeply, and initiate its theology within the purposes of God, rather than upon its being uniquely an end product for male and female, we continue to run the risk of utterly missing the point of marriage, just as the Pharisees completely missed the point of the Sabbath.
 It is fair to say that the majority of heterosexual Christians generally find difficulty and embarrassment with open discussion concerning joys and issues relating to heterosexual sexual intimacy.
 Throw homosexual sexual intimacy into the mix and the response tends to lie somewhere between complete mystification and apoplexy.
 The church has a common inclination to become overly embroiled on the intimately sexual aspects of same-sex relationships, which heterosexuals tend to find tricky or impossible to identify with.
 What is important is that we consider same-sex relationships in the context of love, desire and attraction, aspects which heterosexuals can certainly recognise and empathise with.

-The first ‘gay-affirming’ churches, the Universal Fellowship of Metropolitan Community Churches founded in 1968 by Reverend Troy Perry, produced a liturgy of Holy Union which generally copied traditional church wedding ceremonies while changing the pronouns to fit same-gender couples.
+The first ‘gay-affirming’ churches, the Universal Fellowship of Metropolitan Community Churches founded in 1968 by Reverend Troy Perry, produced a liturgy of Holy Union which generally copied traditional church wedding ceremonies while changing the pronouns to fit same-sex couples.
 For the following five decades and for those same-sex couples desiring a church-centred commitment ceremony blessed in God’s eyes, the rite of Holy Union was sufficient.
 However, deeper understanding and a desire for greater equality resulted in the consideration of marriage for same-sex couples, (predominantly in the West).
 The longer same-sex couples were together the more they discovered that while God may love and embrace their relationship, where the law was concerned there were those who did not.

 Homosexuality was [partially] decriminalised in the 1960s and same-sex couples began making their homes together, although for the next thirty to forty years the law remained immovable concerning their legal status.
 Next of kin rights for one partner if the other was hospitalised did not exist and there were no rights to a partner’s body when the other died, as reflected throughout the 1970s and 1980s, during the HIV and AIDS crisis, when people were dying at an alarming rate in the UK and America.
 Reverend Elder Jean White of the then London Metropolitan Community Church was conducting sometimes 3 or 4 funerals most weeks for about three years, sometimes requested directly but often asked for because other church leaders simply would not go near the bodies, their partners or families.
 Rev White even occasionally allowed her own home to be used as an impromptu chapel of rest when funeral homes refused to take those who had died from AIDS-related illnesses.
 There were no rights to bequeath property to a surviving partner without having it contested by family members, if one partner had a chronic medical condition the other had no say in their treatment or care and having children through in-vitro fertilisation was disallowed, as was adoption.